homermultitext/hmt-twiddle/docs/libs.md

 title: "HMT libraries"
 ---

-`hmt-twiddle` loads the `hmt-textmodel` library, for working with HMT text contents.
+`hmt-twiddle` loads the `hmt-textmodel` library for working with HMT text contents.
 It in turn relies on the generic `ohco2` library for two important  constructs:

 1. a `Corpus` of texts, made from a Vector of `CitableNode`s.
 2. the `CitableNode` object, a single citable passage of text with URN and text content